ctrivino1/Double-Machine-Learning-Python-RShiny/README.md

 Explore how to incorporate CSS for customized UI options, enhancing the visual appeal of your RShiny app.The CSS code is in a variable called 'css_body' in the  `dml_ui.R` file.

-### Incorporating JavaScript Code with Rshiny
+### Incorporating JavaScript Code for custom Rshiny functionality

 Learn how to incorporate JavaScript code into your RShiny app for additional functionality and interactivity.The CSS code is in a variable called 'JS_body' in the  `dml_ui.R` file.
+The JS code in this file allows the minimize button of a box() section to work.

-### Sourcing Code from Other Files
+### Sourcing Code from other files

 Understand how to source code from other files, enabling values saved in one file to be used in another.